Enhanced Family Support

 SCMA has been a pioneer in championing enhanced family support for many years, supporting and delivering services, where high-quality childminders can best meet the needs of each individual family.

-Our Enhanced Family Support services – including Community Childminding and the Family Childminding Partnership – are designed to deliver a holistic whole-family approach to childcare, focussed on achieving positive outcomes for children, whilst meeting the needs of the wider family.
+Our Enhanced Family Support services – including Community Childminding – are designed to deliver a holistic whole-family approach to childcare, focussed on achieving positive outcomes for children, whilst meeting the needs of the wider family.

 With support from trained, professional childminders, parents/carers can also become more confident in their own parenting skills, family engagement is improved, relationships are improved, and secure attachments are strengthened, thus developing resilience in children.